lucazpinheiro/task-tracker/README.md

 CAN WAIT
 - add drag and drop
-- finish collumn layout (I will leave it the way it is right now, don't want to spend much more time on style of app)
+- finish collumn layout (I will leave it the way it is for now, don't want to spend more time on the style)

 ## `some references for best practices`